XuantaiXu/MDA_Net/README.md

 # MDA_Net
-The code and some samples for the paper "Multi-level distribution alignment based domain adaptation for segmentation of 3D neuronal soma images" will be uploaded here.
+This repository is the official implementation for **Multi-level distribution alignment based domain adaptation for segmentation of 3D neuronal soma images**